Boys Will Be Boys

-To answer this question, my in-progress book manuscript, tentatively titled Becoming Brilliant, identifies how school processes differently shape White, Asian American, and Latino students’ academic trajectories.
+My in-progress book manuscript, tentatively titled Becoming Brilliant, identifies how school processes differently shape White, Asian American, and Latinx students’ academic trajectories.
 This project – supported by the National Science Foundation, the American Association of University Women, and the Haynes Foundation – draws upon two and a half years of longitudinal ethnography and 196 interviews conducted with sixth- through eighth-grade students and teachers at a racially- and socioeconomically-diverse middle school in Southern California.

 Who Wants to be an Engineer?

 Middle school is a time when girls – especially girls of color and girls from low-income families – experience sharp declines in their interest in STEM.
 Existing research, however, tends to examine inequality in STEM after this tipping point, such as in college or the workforce, leaving the processes initially discouraging girls from STEM undertheorized.

 Drawing on the same longitudinal ethnographic data I collected with middle schoolers, an in-progress article identifies how girls’ career aspirations are shaped by the forms of inequality they encounter in middle school electives and extracurricular activities.
 A second in-progress article connects racialized divisions in girls’ friendship groups to Latinx girls’ declining interest in STEM.
 Along with developing an interactional and intersectional framework to understand inequality in STEM, these projects propose early interventions to increase the representation of girls and women in STEM at the beginning of the occupational pipeline.